ValJed/task/README.md

-tasks ls                      shows the list of tasks tasks lsc                     shows the list of contexts tasks add "{content}"         creates task based on content string tasks done {id}               marks task as done tasks rm {id}                 deletes task based on the id tasks rmc {name}              deletes context based on the name tasks clear                   clear all tasks for active context
+tasks ls                      shows the list of tasks tasks lsc                     shows the list of contexts tasks add "{content}"         creates task based on content string tasks done {id}               marks one or several tasks (separated by a comma) as done tasks rm {id}                 deletes one or several tasks (separated by a comma) based on the id tasks rmc {name}              deletes context based on the name tasks clear                   deletes one or several contexts (separated by a comma) based on the name

 OPTIONS:
 -h, --help                    shows help